コンテンツにスキップ

 このコンテンツはまだ日本語訳がありません。

-Sandboxes are isolated development environments managed by Daytona.
+Sandboxes are isolated runtime environments managed by Daytona.
 This guide covers the lifecycle of Sandboxes and how to create, manage, and remove them using the Daytona SDK.

 Daytona Sandboxes use 1 vCPU, 1GB RAM, and 3GiB disk by default.
 Organizations get a maximum sandbox resource limit of 4 vCPUs, 8GB RAM, and 10GB disk.
 For more power, contact support@daytona.io.